pglet/website/blog/2022-01-11-email-sign-form-for-docusaurus-with-hcaptcha-cloudflare-pages-and-mailgun.md

 npx wrangler pages dev -b API_KEY=123! -b MY_VAR2=some_value ... -- yarn start
 ```

-For your Cloudflare Pages website you can configure `Production` and `Preview` environment variables on **Settings &#8594; Environment variables** page:
+For your Cloudflare Pages website, you can configure `Production` and `Preview` environment variables on **Settings &#8594; Environment variables** page:

 <p style={{textAlign: 'center'}}><img src="/img/blog/email-signup-form/cloudflare-pages-environment-variables.png" width="80%" /></p>

 :::info
 Environment variables are immutable.
-If you update/add/delete environment variable and then call the function using it again it won't work - once variables changed the **website must be re-built to pick up new values**.
+If you update/add/delete environment variable and then call the function using it again, it won't work - once variables have changed, the **website must be re-built to pick up new values**.
 :::

 :::danger